 Harm-reduction practices to keep in mind

 Although it’s not always clear in the studies whether someone experiencing depression or anxiety is more likely to consume cannabis, or whether cannabis consumers are more likely to experience depression and anxiety, we do know that higher doses of THC are associated with an increase in negative effects such as paranoia, anxiety and rapid heart rate.
-Choosing lower-dosed products can reduce the risks of both short- and long-term adverse side effects.
+Choosing lower-dosed products can reduce the risks of some short- and long-term effects.
 If you decide to partake, it’s recommended to start low and go slow.

 Learn more about harm-reduction strategies for a mindful approach to cannabis.